ravikumar2209/retail-manager/README.md

   Retail Manager Application exposes two REST endpoints one for adding shops and the other one for finding the nearest shop.

+  To Execute the application follow the below steps:

+  1) Clone this project and import this project as a maven project into STS.

+  2) Allow the maven dependencies to get downloaded and let the project build.

+  3) Once, the project is built, right click on the retailmanager application and then select Run-As -> Spring Boot App.

+  REST End Points:

   1) Add Shop API:
       This API takes the shop name and Shop Address as input and uses the google's geocoding API to fetch the latitude and longitude and internally stores it in the in-memory database.